 Talk to Your Doctor About Intimacy

-Opening a conversation about your concerns with your partner is an important first step.
-Many partners/spouses need reassurance that the person with cancer still has an interest in being intimate, and vice versa.
-Interest is not only about physical attraction; it also stems from how you both think and feel about the relationship .
-Your partner may be concerned that expressing a wish to be intimate again will be a source of stress and discomfort for both of you.
-Being open about these concerns is the best way to examine and explore these feelings together.
+Talk with your partner.
+Starting the conversation with your partner is an important first step to discuss intimacy concerns.
+Many partners need reassurance that the person with cancer still has an interest in them.
+You may also feel the same.
+Your partner may worry that expressing a wish to be intimate again may create a source of stress and discomfort for both of you.
+It is best to be open and explore these feelings together.

 Talk about the physical closeness you need.
 Share how you feel about your body.
 You may be self-conscious about a scar or you may be coping with treatment side effects.
 Whatever your needs are—whether you feel a need for physical affection, or whether you are not yet interested in being physically intimate—let your partner know.
 Your partner is most likely waiting for your signal to know what to do, how to act and what you need.

 Let yourself feel loved and cared for.
-Changes in our bodies, no matter what age, can be difficult.
-Practice praising yourself about any of the things you like about yourself, such as your intelligence, your faith, your laugh, your kindness and other positive qualities.
+Changes in our bodies can be difficult, no matter what age we are.
+Practice having compassion for yourself about any of the things you like about yourself, such as your intelligence, your faith, your laugh, your kindness and other positive qualities.

 An oncology social worker can help.
-Remember, you do not have to walk this path alone.
-Oncology social workers understand the complex issues that can arise with cancer and intimacy.
+You are not going through this alone.
+Oncology social workers understand the difficult issues that come cancer and intimacy.
 CancerCare’s professional oncology social workers can help anyone affect by cancer, free of charge.
-To speak with a professional oncology social worker, call 800-813-HOPE (4673).
+Call 800-813-HOPE (4673) for help.

 Browse by Diagnosis